Cheap birthday party favor bag ideas

 Since I am a DIY nut, I always need simple ways to cut any cards I make.
 This personal rotary trimmer sure comes in handy for some of my simple paper projects!

 Add Birthday Treat Bag Items

-There is an endless array of options for here.
-I was able to find beaded necklaces and jumpy frogs at the my local dollar store.
+There is an endless array of options here.
+I was able to find beaded necklaces and jumpy frogs at my local dollar store.
 In a few of the bags that were for the kids at the babysitter, I even ordered these small wooden cars that kids could decorate themselves.
 I tried to stick to non-food items.
 However, if cooking is your thing, I am sure kids would love to have few treats in the bag.